 Meet Corban’s Science Faculty

-- Dr. Christina Cooper – Associate Professor of Science; Chair of Math, Science, & Kinesiology
+- Dr. Christina Cooper – Associate Professor of Biology; Chair of Math, Science, & Kinesiology

-- Dr. Sarah Comstock – Associate Professor of Science
+- Dr. Sarah Comstock – Professor of Biology

 - Dr. Clinton Knaus – Assistant Professor of Chemistry